norrismw/SLAE/docs/assignment-1.md

 To more fully understand the underlying system calls required to create a TCP bind shell written in assembly, it is logical to begin by analyzing a TCP bind shell written using a higher level language such as C. For this purpose, the C program shown in the proceeding (first) section of this document will instruct a system to listen on all available network interfaces for connections on TCP port 4444.
 When a connection is established, `/bin/sh` will be executed on the system and input and output will be redirected to the system that established the TCP connection.

-After analysis of the C program is complete, the code can more easily be re-written in assmebly.
-This processes is documented and explained in the second section of this post.
-Finally, a wrapper program written in Python is included and explained in section three that allows the configuration of a port number.
+After analysis of the C program is complete, the code can more easily be re-written in assembly.
+This processes is documented and explained in detail in the second section of this post.

+Finally, the third section of this paper demonstrates a program written in Python that allows a user to configure a port number to be used in Shell_Bind_TCP shellcode.

 ## Analysis of Shell_Bind_TCP.c
 The code above has been commented in such a way that breaks the program down into distinct sections which will be used for the purpose of analysis.
 A brief explanation of each commented code section is provided below.